-This section provides an architectural overview of Oracle Service Bus and highlights operational features that enable rapid service integration, provisioning, and management across a heterogeneous IT infrastructure.
+This chapter provides an architectural overview of Oracle Service Bus and highlights operational features that enable rapid service integration, provisioning, and management across a heterogeneous IT infrastructure.
 It is intended for integration-focused IT architects responsible for messaging and service oriented architectures (SOA).
-It includes the following sections: